-Finding Your True Self?
+Finding Your True Self in Feelings and Desires?

-In a recent NY Times opinion piece, In Search of the True Self, Joshua Knobe, an associate professor of Cognitive Science and Philosophy at Yale University, discusses his recent study on our quest to find our deepest identity.
+In a NY Times opinion piece, “In Search of the True Self,” Joshua Knobe, an associate professor of Cognitive Science and Philosophy at Yale University, discusses his study on humanity’s quest to find our deepest identity.
 Citing everything from Greek philosophy to pop culture, he rightly sees that this yearning is a “distinctive ideal of modern life.”

-According to Knobe, philosophy has traditionally maintained that our ability for self reflection makes us truly human.
-(Remember Descartes’ “I think, therefore I am” from your western civ. class?)
-Accordingly, philosophy posits that our reflection on our deepest held beliefs is the greatest indicator of our true self.
-These beliefs trump feelings and desires (For an interesting read along these lines, see the recent NY Times magazine article, Living the Good Lie, that discusses “Sexual Identity Therapy” and Nicholas’ blog response).
+According to Knobe, philosophy has traditionally maintained that our ability for self-reflection makes us truly human.
+(Remember Descartes’ “I think, therefore I am” from your Western Civilization class?)
+Accordingly, philosophy posits that our reflections on our deepest-held beliefs is the greatest indicator of our true selves.
+These beliefs trump feelings and desires.
+(For interesting reading along these lines, see the NY Times magazine article, “Living the Good Lie,” that discusses “sexual identity therapy” and Nicholas’ blog response).

 Are you struggling with feelings and/or attractions that the world says should define who you are?
-Look to the objective truth of God’s Word, and in Him, you will find your true self as you align yourself with His design.
+Look to the objective truth of God’s Word, and in him, you will find your true self as you align yourself with his design.